-Opportunities at the Center for Lifelong Learning to learn more about change and leadership:
+AND 7) Opportunities at the Center for Lifelong Learning to learn more about change and leadership:

 Israel Galindo is Associate Dean for Lifelong Learning and Director of Online Education at the Columbia Theological Seminary.
 Formerly, he was Dean at the Baptist Theological Seminary at Richmond.
 He is the author of the bestseller, The Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan.